7 min read ResuFit Team

 Word documents, however, can display differently depending on:

 According to Teal HQ, nearly half of resumes submitted in Word format experience some formatting errors post-upload.
-This is particularly problematic for design-focused roles where presentation matters.
+This alone makes PDF the safer default in 2026 — the formatting you designed is the formatting the hiring manager sees.

 For those seeking positions in creative fields, cool looking resumes in PDF format can showcase your design sensibilities while maintaining visual integrity.